adamreeve/git_tutorial/index.rst

   git checkout new_feature

-You can create a new branch and check it out in one go by using the "-b" option to the checkout command::
+You can create a new branch and check it out in one step by using the "-b" option to the checkout command::

   git checkout -b my_feature